-Jane is a busy single mother who juggles working shifts as a paramedic with her ongoing child raising responsibilities.
+Jane is a busy single mother who juggles working as a shift worker with her ongoing child raising responsibilities.

-Jane has funds available to her of approximately $70,000, which she has carefully accrued to use as deposit to buy established 2-bedroom apartment, in the same area where she has rented for several years.
+Jane has funds available to her of approximately $70,000, which she has carefully accrued to use as deposit to buy an established two bedroom apartment, in the same area where she has rented for several years.

 A local bank approved Jane’s loan request for a loan of 85% of the property value, based on her deposit of approximately 15%, but requested that Jane separately pay $4300 to cover the cost of Lenders Mortgage Insurance.